 There are no natural persons which are considered as ultimate beneficial owners that exercises control or ultimately has a controlling ownership interest of 25% or more of the shares or capital or profits of the three allottees viz.
 IFC (SEBI registered Category I FPI) and IFC Financial Institutions Growth Fund, LP ('FIG') & IFC Emerging Asia Fund, LP ('EAF') who are registered as Category II FPIs with SEBI.
 IFC is a multi-lateral financial institution set up by virtue of its Articles of Agreement among its member countries, including the Republic of India.
-FIG and EAF are managed by IFC Asset Management Company, a department of IFC, which as described above, is a multi-lateral financial institution.
-Mr. Mengistu Alemayehu is the head of the IFC Asset Management Company and Mr. John Gandolfo is the chair of the investment committees of FIG & EAF.
+FIG and EAF are managed by IFC Asset Management Company, a division of IFC, which as described above, is a multi-lateral financial institution.
+Further, please note that Ms. Ruth Horowitz is the head of the IFC Asset Management Company and the chair of the investment committee of FIG & EAF